1Px-Vision/Advanced-Deep-Reinforcement-Learning-Solutions/p3-collab-compet/README.md

 * After each episode, calculate the total rewards received by each agent (without applying any discount), resulting in two separate scores.
 From there, take the maximum score.
 * This maximum score represents the episode's score.
 * The environment is considered solved when the average of these scores over 100 episodes reaches or exceeds +0.5.

+## Included in this repository

+## Setting up the environment

+### Adjusting the Hyperparameters

+To experiment with how the Agents learn through distinct parameters, you can tune these variables by changing their values in the singleton instance of Config class: